OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/uart1.md

 ```bash
 for pid in $(ps  | grep "screen" | awk '{print $1}'); do kill -9 $pid; done
 ```

+// TODO: pls include a description of this command, its hella indimidating

 <!-- // the command is: `screen /dev/ttyS1 <BAUD RATE>`
 // will show a new screen (ha-ha) that will print any incoming data, you can type and press enter to send commands -->